jie-jw-wu/clarify-coder/README.md

 - This python script combines the data generated from step 1 and step 3 to create the finetuned dataset with the following entries:
     - Original Problem: Code (10k entries)
-    - Ambiguous Problem: Clarifying Questions and Clarification Score (10K entries)
+    - Ambiguous Problem: Clarifying Questions (10K entries)
-    - Inconsistent Problem: Clarifying Questions and Clarification Score (10K entries)
+    - Inconsistent Problem: Clarifying Questions (10K entries)
-    - Incomplete Problem: Clarifying Questions and Clarification Score (10K entries)
+    - Incomplete Problem: Clarifying Questions (10K entries)
-- Currently there will be three columns in this dataset (wtih scope to add more):
+- Currently there will be 2 columns in this dataset (wtih scope to add more):
     - Problem Description: Either the original problem description from the dataset, or the modified problem description.
-    - Output: Either code (ground truth) or clarifying questions.
+    - Output: Either code (ground truth) or clarifying questions with tag of what kind of problem it is (Ambiguous/Incomplete/Inconsistent)
-    - Clarification Score: A measure of how necessary it is to ask clarifying questions to complete the coding task.
-A score of 0 means no clarifying questions are needed, while a score of 1 means clarifying questions are absolutely necessary.
-Default value for the original (not modified) problem descriptions is 0.0.